futurice/ios-good-practices/README.md

 Sometimes you need to debug a provisioning issue.
 For instance, Xcode may refuse to install the build to an attached device, because the latter is not on the (development or ad-hoc) profile's device list.
 In those cases, you can use Craig Hockenberry's excellent [Provisioning][provisioning] plugin by browsing to `~/Library/MobileDevice/Provisioning Profiles`, selecting a `.mobileprovision` file and hitting Space to launch Finder's Quick Look feature.
 It will show you a wealth of information such as devices, entitlements, certificates, and the App ID.

+When dealing with an existing app archive (`.ipa`), you can inspect its provisioning profile in a similar fashion: Simply rename the `*.ipa` to `*.zip`, unpack it and find the `.app` package within.
+From its Finder context menu, choose "Show Package Contents" to see a file called `embedded.mobileprovision` that you can examine with the above method.

 [provisioning]: https://github.com/chockenberry/Provisioning

 ### Uploading